ARCANEDEV/noCAPTCHA/README.md

 ## Contribution

 Any ideas are welcome.
-Feel free the submit any issues or pull requests.
+Feel free to submit any issues or pull requests.

 ## TODOS: